LiF-x/lifxmod.com/tutorials/how-can-i-configure-my-life-is-feudal-server-to-fast-action.md

 ---
 ### How can I configure my Life Is Feudal server to fast action?

 Find a skill you wish to speed up

 For the purposes of this tutorial, we will look at speeding up searching for Gold Deposits
-find the line with the following in your xml
+find the line with the following in your skill_types.xml

     <duration const="8 25"/>